ncatlab/nlab-content/pages/17943.md

 +-- {: .proof}
 ###### Proof

-With the standard definitions of the two functors, both are infact inverse [[isomorphisms]] of categories instead of just [[equivalences of categories]] (meaning that the required [[natural isomorphisms]] from the composites of the two functors to the [[identity functor]] are componentwise [[equalities]]), which establishes the claim right away.
+With the standard definitions of the two functors, both are in fact inverse [[isomorphisms]] of categories instead of just [[equivalences of categories]] (meaning that the required [[natural isomorphisms]] from the composites of the two functors to the [[identity functor]] are componentwise [[equalities]]), which establishes the claim right away.
 For definiteness, we make this explicit:

 Given $\rho \in Set^{\Pi_1(X)}$ a [[permutation representation]], we need to exhibit a [[natural isomorphism]] of permutation representations.